AnnaDodson/hacktoberfest-website/_posts/2019-10-08-lincolnhack.md

 n 2018, the Hodge came back to host our event — returning with some of that old LeedsHack magic.
 We tried out some new ideas (such as Crap Prizes — everyone gets a crap prize), and people left smiling.

 In 2019 we move to a fabulous new building, Mosaic @ Thomas Parker House.
 You can expect great food (PIES!), fun, and surprises.
-Our new venue has plenty of breakout spaces, and is smack bang in the centre of Lincoln.
+Our new venue has plenty of breakout spaces and is smack bang in the centre of Lincoln.
 It’s as if the space was designed for a Hackathon.

 LincolnHack 2019 runs on 16th and 17th November 2019, at Mosaic Lincoln.
 Doors open at 9am.
 Please see (LincolnHack.org)[https://lincolnhack.org] for more info.